-Ay, and since too, murders have been perform'd Too terrible for the ear: the time has been, That, when the brains were out, the man would die, And there an end; but now, they rise again, With twenty mortal murders on their crowns, And push us from our stools.
-This is more strange Than such a murder is.
-My worthy lord, Lady M. Your noble friends do lack you.
-I do forget. --Macb.
-Do not muse at me, my most worthy friends, I have a strange infirmity, which is nothing To those that know me.
-Come, love and health to all; Then, I 'll sit down. -- Give me some wine: fill full: --I drink to the general joy of the whole table, And to our dear friend Banquo, whom we miss; 'Would he were here! to all, and him, we thirst, And all to all.
-Lords.
-Our duties, and the pledge.

-Re-enter Ghost.
+Why, what care I!
+If thou canst nod, speak too. --

+If charnel-houses, and our graves, must send Those that we bury, back, our monuments Shall be the maws of kites.
+[Ghost disappears.

+Lady M. What! quite unmann'd in folly?

+Macb.
+If I stand here, I saw him.

+Lady M. Fye, for shame!

+Macb.
+Blood hath been shed ere now, i' the olden time,

+Ere human statute purg'd the gentle weal; Ay, and since too, murders have been perform'd Too terrible for the ear: the times have been, That, when the brains were out, the man would die,

+And there an end: but now, they rise again,

+With twenty mortal murders on their crowns, And push us from our stools: This is more strange Than such a murder is.

+Lady M. My worthy lord,

+Your noble friends do lack you.

+Macb.
+I do forget: -Do not muse at me, my most worthy friends;

+I have a strange infirmity, which is nothing

+To those that know me.
+Come, love and health

+ose that know me.
+Come, love and healt to all:

+Then I'll sit down: ---- Give me some wine, fill full: ----

+I drink to the general joy of the whole table,

+Ghost rises.